 - International student welcome booths will be located at key locations around campus to assist new international students in navigating the large campus as well as learn about the various resources offered by York International.
-Booths will be located at Vari Hall, Student Centre, Complex I, Complex II, Pond Residence and Glendon.
-More details coming soon.
+Booths will be located at Vari Hall, Student Centre, Vanier Loop, Bethune and Pond Residence/Road.
+Visit our events calendar here for more details.

 - Residence/Housing Office contacts (Keele & Glendon): Housing on campus, Housing off campus and Temporary accommodation.